TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

         - apt-get clean
         - rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*

-      # Commands that build the site.
-When a Preview is built from a
+      # Phase 3 (build): Run commands to build your site after everything has been imported.
-      # Base Preview, the build workflow starts here, skipping the init
+      # When a Preview is built from a Base Preview, the build workflow starts here,
-      # and update steps, because the results of those are inherited
+      # skipping the init and update steps, because the results of those are inherited
       # from the base preview.
       build: |
         if [ "x${TUGBOAT_BASE_PREVIEW}" != "x" ]; then